acoppes/acoppes/site/_drafts/ecs2.markdown

 }
 ```

 That is pretty handy since it is autodetected by the ecs custom editor.
-In there I could also modify data and/or show it in a inspector way.
+In there I could also modify data and/or show it in a more interesting way.

 # Conclusion

-Now that I am at the end of the article, I remembered a couple of extra cases to talk about but will leave that for a third part of the series, I hope to write that one soon not like this one that was two years later xD.
+Now that I am at the end of the article, I remembered a couple of extra cases to talk about but will leave that for a third part of the series, I hope to write that one soon not like this one that was two and a half years later :worried:.
 A couple of topics to leave in mind for me are the `GameObjectComponent` used to connect the entity with a GameObject and its `EntityReference` corresponding MonoBehaviour, and which data I should try to avoid in Components to make them easier to serialize.

-Will leave this one here for now.

 As always I hope it was useful and please ask me in social networks or join ship miner discord or whatever you want in case you want to interact for more information.

 Thanks for reading!!

-Add Ship Miner to your Steam Wishlist!!
+Remember to add Ship Miner to your Steam Wishlist!! and spread the word if you can.

 <div align="center">
 <iframe src="https://store.steampowered.com/widget/4028800/?utm_source=personalpage&utm_campaign=announcement" frameborder="0" width="646" height="190"></iframe>